Cliffs of Dover (composition): Structure

 "Cliffs of Dover" begins with an ad-libbed electric guitar solo, using techniques such as string skipping and hybrid picking.
 In the solo intro, Johnson does not adhere to any distinct time signature.
 Drums are added as the composition settles into a 4/4 rhythmic shuffle verse accompanied by a very accessible set of melodies that, throughout the intro, feature variations (octavations for example) on the main chorus.

 The outro or coda then recalls the freestyle mood and timing of the ad-libbed intro.

 While he did indeed compose "Cliffs of Dover", Johnson does not take full credit, saying "I don't even know if I can take credit for writing 'Cliffs of Dover' ... it was just there for me one day ... literally wrote in five minutes ... kind of a gift from a higher place that all of us are eligible for.
 We just have to listen for it and be available to receive it."

 Equipment

 Johnson has stated that the guitar he used in the intro before the band kicks in is a 1954 Strat (possibly "Virginia").
 When the band comes, the guitar is a stop-tail Gibson ES-335 (either a 1963 or 1964) until the solo.
-The first part of the solo Johnson recorded with ES-335 was no good, so he cut it out and recorded the Stratocaster with a 1980s Tube Driver in its place.
+The first part of the solo Johnson recorded with ES-335 was cut out and replaced with a Stratocaster through a 1980s Tube Driver.
 Halfway through the solo, around 3:03, a change in tone occurs when the guitar switches back to the original Gibson lead track.
 He got playful remarks about it from engineer Richard Mullen, saying "You can't do that!" but it was agreed that it sounded like Johnson simply enabled an effect pedal halfway through the solo.